jyothi-chennur/jyothi-chennur/README.md

 As an active job seeker in the field of IT, I am currently honing my skills in the areas of ☁️ Cloud computing, 🚀 DevOps, and Automation 🤖

-- 👀 Interested in IT cloud technologies
+- 👀 Interested in cloud technologies
 - 🌱 Learning Microsoft Azure
 - 📫 Reachable on [LinkedIn](linkedin.com/in/jyothi-chennur-ba8b51128)
 - 🏠 Enjoy cooking, traveling and spending time with my little kids